JakeSteam/blog-personal/_posts/2025-02-07-forza-horizon-hide-and-seek-tips.md

 ## Seeker tips

-9. **Usually drive the [2017 Nissan GT-R](<https://forza.fandom.com/wiki/Nissan_GT-R_(2017)>)**: This car has a very high top speed (200+), and my personal favoutie handling, making it the best car for pure speed maps like Mulége.
+9. **Usually drive the [2017 Nissan GT-R](<https://forza.fandom.com/wiki/Nissan_GT-R_(2017)>)**: This car has a very high top speed (200+), and my personal favourite handling, making it the best car for pure speed maps like Mulége.
 10. **There are multiple other good choices**: You might prefer one of the other car choices, you've got hundreds of games to play so try them all!
-I'd recommend the [2016 Toyota Land Cruiser](https://forza.fandom.com/wiki/Toyota_Land_Cruiser_Arctic_Trucks_AT37) if you want to skip more corners, or [2012 Lamborghini Spyder](https://forza.fandom.com/wiki/Lamborghini_Gallardo_LP570-4_Spyder_Performante) / [2011 Mercedez-Benz SLS AMG](https://forza.fandom.com/wiki/Mercedes-Benz_SLS_AMG) if you want fancier ride.
+I'd recommend the [2016 Toyota Land Cruiser](https://forza.fandom.com/wiki/Toyota_Land_Cruiser_Arctic_Trucks_AT37) if you want to skip more corners, or [2012 Lamborghini Spyder](https://forza.fandom.com/wiki/Lamborghini_Gallardo_LP570-4_Spyder_Performante) / [2011 Mercedez-Benz SLS AMG](https://forza.fandom.com/wiki/Mercedes-Benz_SLS_AMG) if you want a fancier ride.
 Try them out, and find your preferred handling.
 They're all reasonable choices, except the useless [2016 Ariel Nomad](https://forza.fandom.com/wiki/Ariel_Nomad).
 11. **On Guanajuato, drive the [2008 Mitsubishi Lancer GSR](https://forza.fandom.com/wiki/Mitsubishi_Lancer_Evolution_X_GSR)**: It has slightly better handling whilst still being fast, making it better at navigating the narrow crowded streets.
 However, as before, most cars (except the Ariel Nomad) are good here, with top speed not being as important.
 The Lamborghini Spyder is very good.
 12. **Corner safely, not max speed**: Since you lose so much speed by hitting street furniture (e.g. edges of buildings on Playa Azul), it's far better to slow down by 10-20mph than risk slowing to zero.